How Do Runners Benefit from Supplements

 Exercise brings about physiological changes such as blood and nutrient demand, muscle micro-trauma, depleting energy stores, and generation of reactive oxygen species (stress-induced compounds known as free radicals).
 Each of these physiological outcomes affects performance in terms of muscle strength, power, and recovery.
 It is for this reason that supplementation may benefit athletes by reducing some of the harmful effects of exercise.

 Runners should preferably focus on getting their nutritional requirements from wholesome foods, and be wary of excessive supplementation.
-However, here is a brief outline of key supplements, their benefits, and guidelines on dosage.
+However, here is a brief outline of key supplements for runners, their benefits, and guidelines on dosage.

 Running is an impact exercise and long-distance running cause muscle damage.
 Protein is required for muscle building and repair, and there is a need to check if adequate amounts of protein intake is appropriate, especially if the runner is a vegan or vegetarian.